Covariant formulation of f(Q) theory

-STGR shares many similar properties with TEGR but is rarely considered, even though both of them are equivalent to GR.
-In STGR theory, we require the curvature and torsion are equal to zero, and the gravity is attributed to the non-metricity tensor $Q_{\alpha\mu\nu}$.
-In this theory the metric and affine connection are fundamental.
-Similar to TEGR, here under the teleparallelism constraint, we can always choose the so-called `coincident gauge' in which the affine connection vanishes.
+STGR is a formulation equivalent to GR which shares many similar properties with TEGR but is less considered.
+In STGR theory, the curvature and torsion are set to zero, and the gravity is attributed to the non-metricity tensor $Q_{\alpha\mu\nu}$, which depends the metric and affine connection.
+Similar to TEGR, here under the teleparallelism and torsion-free constraints, we can always choose the so-called `coincident gauge' \cite{BeltranJimenez:2017tkd} in which the affine connection vanishes.
 Again, in STGR this is indeed a gauge condition because other choices only contribute a surface term in the action.
-Similarly again, in modified STGR such as the so-called $f(Q)$ theory, if we still choose the coincident gauge, just as many works have done \cite{Lu:2019hra,Jimenez:2019ovq,Harko:2018gxr,Frusciante:2021sio}, and take metric as the only fundamental variable, the theory will no longer be diffeomorphism invariant.
-Then although metric is a tensor, it will lead to different evolution in different coordinate systems.
-We will point out in this paper that the coordinate system determined by coincident gauge may be not the one we selected based on symmetry of spacetime.
-So just like the `good and bad tetrads' problem in modified TEGR, we can call this problem as the `good and bad coordinate system' problem in modified STGR theory.
-In this paper, we will formulate the modified STGR $f(Q)$ theory in a covariant way, and present a method to search for suitable affine connections for a given metric in any coordinate system in modified STGR.
+But in modified STGR theories such as the so-called $f(Q)$ theory, if we still choose the coincident gauge \cite{Lu:2019hra,Jimenez:2019ovq,Harko:2018gxr,Frusciante:2021sio} and take metric as the only fundamental variable, the evolution of metric will be different in different coordinate systems.
+We will point out in this paper that the coordinate system we selected based on the symmetries of spacetime may be not compatible with the coincident gauge in the sense of equations of motion.
+So just like the `good and bad tetrads' problem in modified TEGR, we can call this problem as the `good and bad coordinate systems' problem in modified STGR theories.
+Also like in modified TEGR theories, in this paper, we do not look for which coordinate systems are compatible with coincident gauge, but we will use $f(Q)$ theory as an example and present a method to search for suitable affine connections for arbitrary coordinate systems in modified STGR theories.

 The outline of this paper is as follows.
-In Section \ref{section STGR}, we will give a brief review of STGR, and point out there is no diffeomorphism problem even if we choose the coincident gauge.
-In Section \ref{section f(Q)}, we will briefly introduce the simple modified STGR theory, $f(Q)$ theory, and show how the inconsistency appears when naively taking the coincident gauge.
+In Section \ref{section STGR}, we will give a brief review of STGR.
+In Section \ref{section fQ}, we will briefly introduce the simple modified STGR theory, $f(Q)$ theory, and show how the inconsistency appears when naively taking the coincident gauge.
 We will propose our method to circumvent this difficulty.
 In Section \ref{section solution}, we will apply our covariant method to two important cases: the spherically symmetric spacetime and the homogeneous and isotropic expanding universe.
 Section \ref{summery} is the conclusion.